Browse Category

 9WhatsApp Image 2017-03-24 at 10.29.35

-Kolo mee can be found in just about any coffeeshop here.
+Kolo mee can be found at just about any coffeeshop here.

-Considered by many as the poster noodle for Kuching, kolo mee is an all time favourite among Kuchingites.
+Considered by many as Kuching’s poster-child for noodle dishes, kolo mee is an all time favourite among Kuchingites.

-A basic bowl of kolo mee consists of its signature yellow noodles topped off with char siew, minced meat, and chopped scallion.
+A classic bowl features springy yellow noodles tossed in a light seasoning, then topped with char siew, minced meat and chopped scallions.

-A simple yet satisfying dish, a bowl of kolo mee usually around RM5, depending on the toppings.
+Simple, comforting and endlessly satisfying, a bowl of kolo mee typically costs around RM5, depending on the toppings you choose.

 2. Laksa